2BAD/ryanair/README.md

   - [getDates(from: IataCode, to: IataCode)](docs/flights.md#getdatesfrom-iatacode-to-iatacode)
   - [getAvailable(params: Partial<AvailabilityOptions>)](docs/flights.md#getavailableparams-partial)

+## IATA codes

+IATA codes are three-letter codes used by the International Air Transport Association (IATA) to identify airports, airlines, and other entities in the aviation industry.
+These codes are used primarily for ticketing, scheduling, and other administrative purposes.

+Airport codes are the most common type of IATA code.
+They consist of three letters, with the first two letters representing the country and the third letter representing the airport.
+For example, LAX is the IATA code for Los Angeles International Airport in the United States.

+For a full list of available IATA codes, please visit this [page](https://www.iata.org/en/publications/directories/code-search/).

 ## Error handling

 Each function throws an Error if the request to the API fails or the response is invalid.
 Make sure to handle them or use try-catch statement.